Sanmeet-EWU/cscd-350-project-team-slippee/README.md

 ZELDAT aims to fix this problem by allowing seamless translation between any of the most common emulators.
 It extracts the core data of the save and allows conversion to a format that is compatible with the desired emulator.
 This way, you can float between emulators and figure out which one works best for you without losing progress in your game.

 # To Use Program
+## Python
 1. Clone the repository to a local machine
 2. In the cloned directory, run ```pip install -r requirements.txt```
 3. In /src, run ```python manage.py runserver```
 4. In a browser, go to the address shown in the terminal, or http://127.0.0.1:8000/
 5. For information on how to use the program, navigate to the guide page
+## Docker
+1. Clone the repository to your local machine.
+2. Change directory into the project folder.
+3. Run the command ```docker build -t <desired_name> .```.
+4. Once it is done, run the command ```docker run -d -p8000:8000 <desired_name>```.
+5. In a browser, go to the address shown in the terminal, or http://127.0.0.1:8000/
+6. For information on how to use the program, navigate to the guide page

 # To Run Tests
 ## For pytest tests